kossovo/base_user_role/README.rst

 Configuration
 =============

-To configure this module, you need to go to *Administration / Users / Roles*, and create a new role.
+To configure this module, you need to go to *Configuration / Users / Roles*, and create a new role.
 From there, you can add groups to compose your role, and then associate users to it.